 Another advantage of highly advanced technical equipment often is the possibility to make measurements ´Non-Invasively´ (´NI´) , i.e. to measure a parameter, or a diagnostic surrogate of it, without interfering with the system that is to be analyzed, i.e. typically without touching the eye or without interfering with the tear film by adding staining analytic substances into it, etc.

-The different aspects of PATHOLOGY are shown in the middle.
-The Primary Pathologies of TEAR FILM DEFICIENCY and of SURFACE DAMAGE are both governed by sequences of secondary pathogenic factors that are linked by downstream arrows.
-Many of these pathologies can be tested by different tests, as described below, that reveal the presence and/or degree of such pathology.
+The different aspects of pathology are shown in the middle.
+The primary pathologies of tear film deficiency and of surface damage are both governed by sequences of secondary pathogenic factors that are linked by downstream arrows.
+Many of these pathologies can be diagnosed by different tests, as described below, that reveal the presence and/or degree of such pathology.

 QUESTIONNAIRES - specific for Dry Eye Disease